 Dance Well is Akademi’s participatory and performance programme which aims to improve the health and wellbeing of people in the UK through the medium of South Asian Dance.
 Akademi’s learning and participation dance artists deliver a range of workshops, experiences and performances for all ages; from children to older adults, across a variety of settings from community organisations and care homes to hospital atriums and wards.

-Akademi’s track record of community and health work demonstrates that South Asian dance can have a powerful impact on health and wellbeing of the general population.
+Akademi’s track record of community and health work demonstrates that South Asian dance can have a powerful impact on the health and wellbeing of the general population.
 Physical inactivity costs the NHS over £450m per year (Gov, 2016) and is the leading cause of long-term health conditions such as coronary heart disease, Type II diabetes, cancer.
 Levels of adherence to “traditional” physical activity such as gym membership and seated exercises classes are suboptimal (Picorelli, Periera, Pereira, FelÍcio, Sherrington, 2014; Franco et al. 2016).
-The creative arts are known to act as agents of wellness and healing, through stimulation of creativity and by incorporating music, movement, humour and aesthetics (2010, Malchiodi) and dance can therefore provide a creative, nurturing enjoyable alternative.
+The creative arts are evidenced to act as agents of wellness and healing, through stimulation of creativity, and by incorporating music, movement, humour and aesthetics (2010, Malchiodi) and dance can therefore provide a creative, nurturing enjoyable alternative.

 These issues have been amplified by the effects of the COVID19 pandemic, resulting in an even greater need for our work within the communities we serve.
 Many members of our Dance Well community are vulnerable, living with chronic health conditions including dementia, and many experience anxiety, isolation and loneliness.
 By increasing levels of physical activity through dance classes, while providing opportunities for social interaction and shared experiences, it may be possible to delay the onset or reduce the impact of disease and increase overall levels of physical and mental health and wellbeing.